 - temporary facial muscle weakness, or facial palsy

 Most babies do fine with a forceps delivery.
 Babies delivered with forceps will usually have minor marks on their faces for a short period after delivery.
 Serious injuries are uncommon.

 Some risks to the mother during a forceps delivery include:

 - pain in the tissue between the vagina and anus after delivery

 - tears and wounds in the lower genital tract

 - short-term incontinence, or loss of bladder control

 - anemia, or a lack of red blood cells, due to blood loss during delivery

-- uterine rupture, or a tear in the wall of the uterus, which may cause the baby or placenta to be pushed into the mother’s abdomen
+- uterine rupture, or a tear in the wall of the uterus (both are extremely rare) may cause the baby or placenta to be pushed into the mother’s abdomen

 - weakness of the muscles and ligaments that support the pelvic organs, resulting in pelvic prolapse, or the dropping of pelvic organs from their normal position